zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 #### Profile Validation

-Zowe Explorer includes the profile validation feature that helps to ensure that z/OSMF is accessbile and ready for use.
+Zowe Explorer includes the profile validation feature that helps to ensure that z/OSMF is accessible and ready for use.
 If a profile is valid, the profile is active and can be used.
 By default, the feature is automatically enabled.
 You can disable the feature by right-clicking on your profile and selecting the **Disable Validation for Profile** option.
 Alternatively, you can enable or disable the feature for all profiles in the VS Code settings.

 Follow these steps:

-1. Navigate to the VSCode settings.
+1. Navigate to the VS Code settings.
 2. Open Zowe Explorer Settings.
 3. Enable or disable the automatic validation of profiles option.
-4. Restart VSCode.
+4. Restart VS Code.

 ### Use Base Profile and Token with Existing Profiles